Paul Ryan: Personal life

 In December 2000, Ryan married Janna Christine Little who is a tax attorney.
-Janna Ryan is a native of Madill, Oklahoma and a graduate of both Wellesley College and George Washington University Law School.
+Janna Ryan is a native of Madill, Oklahoma, and a graduate of both Wellesley College and George Washington University Law School.
 The Ryans live in the Courthouse Hill Historic District of Janesville, Wisconsin.
 They have three children: Elizabeth "Liza" Anne, Charles Wilson, and Samuel Lowery.
 Ryan is a member of St. John Vianney Catholic Church in Janesville.

 Janna is a cousin of former Democratic Representative Dan Boren (D-OK).
 She is also a granddaughter of Reuel Little, who helped found the American Party to support the 1968 presidential campaign of George Wallace.
 Through his marriage, Ryan is related to Supreme Court justice Ketanji Brown Jackson.

 Due to a family history of fatal heart attacks before age 60, Ryan is involved in an intense cross-training fitness program called P90X.
 He has always been a fitness enthusiast and was a personal trainer after graduating from college.
 Speaking of P90X he said, "It works because it's called muscle confusion.
 It hits your body in many different ways.
 Pull-ups, push-ups, sit-ups, lots of cardio, karate, jump training.
 It has results, it works.
 It's a good workout."

-In a 2010 Politico interview he stated that he weighed 163 pounds and maintained his body fat percentage between 6 and 8%.
+In a 2010 Politico interview he stated that he weighed 163 pounds and maintained his body fat percentage between 6% and 8%.
 Tony Horton, creator of P90X, who has personally trained Ryan many times, reiterated the claim saying, "He is very, very, very lean.
 I know what 6 to 8 percent body fat looks like, and there's no fat anywhere on the man.
 I'm around 9 percent and he's much leaner than I am.
-He’s easily 6 to 8 percent body fat.
+He's easily 6 to 8 percent body fat.
 You just have to eat right and exercise every day, and that’s what he does."

-In a radio interview Ryan claimed he had once run a marathon in under three hours; he later said he forgot his actual time and was just trying to give what he thought was a normal time.
+During a 2012 radio interview, Ryan claimed he had once run a marathon in under three hours; he later said he forgot his actual time and was just trying to give what he thought was a normal time.
 His one official marathon time is recorded as slightly over four hours.